Welcome to Sten's Guitar Studio's Session Log

 of the cultural traditions that generated it all, and the people so honorably upholding and representing them to nurture and make our collective creative path possible.
 Any session organized via Stens Guitar Studio subscribe to these standards and adopt a conduct accordingly.
 Aggressive, demanding or demeaning requests will never be accepted here.
 Thank You all for participating in building an activity where respect and creative exchange is key.

-* In addition to membership in AMF American Federation of Musicians and BMI Broadcast Music International, I also do follow and support the social debate, commentary and music industry and work climate scrutiny of organizations Content Creators Coalition ( with Marc Ribot, Rosanne Cash ), Justice For Jazz and Jazz Foundation of America.
-The forums where the people who create, make and teach music discuss the conditions according to which it is to be created and presented.
+* In addition to membership in AMF American Federation of Musicians and BMI Broadcast Music Inc, I also do follow and support the social debate, commentary and music industry and work climate scrutiny of organizations Content Creators Coalition ( with among others Marc Ribot, Rosanne Cash as board members ), Justice For Jazz and Jazz Foundation of America.
+The forums where the people who create, make, teach and communicate music discuss and help improve the conditions according to which it is to be created and presented.

 MARCH 12 2018